 1.25.
 Pilots operating transponder equipped aircraft are reminded of the mandatory requirement for the equipment to be turned on in flight to provide a level of conspicuity.
-Display aircraft should transmit the published conspicuity code (squawk) of 7004, unless otherwise directed.
+Display aircraft (whether displaying or practising) should transmit the published conspicuity code (squawk) of 7004, unless otherwise directed.